 Next, you’ll walk up a grand stairway towards the columns and terrace.

-As you walk up you can’t miss the famous multicolored salamander fountain, beautifully decorated in colorful tiles at the entrance of the park.
-This piece of art has since become a symbol of Gaudí’s work, and you can find miniature replicas for purchase at shops around the city.
+As you walk up you can’t miss the famous multicolored salamander fountain.
+It is beautifully decorated in colorful tiles at the entrance of the park.
+This piece of art has since become a symbol of Antoni Gaudí’s work, and you can find miniature replicas for purchase at shops around the city.

 The park’s main feature is the large terrace with fantastic views overlooking the city.
 The edge of the terrace is outlined by a long wavy bench in the form of sea serpent, embossed with colorful mosaic designs.

 One of my favorite features of the bench’s design is the way it curves and creates cozy nooks for socializing.
 It provides a more intimate atmosphere, despite the fact you are sitting on a long, singular bench in a public park.